herald-app/Herald/README.md

 Note that Filebeat should _not_ be configured for output to Elasticsearch but rather for output to Logstash; otherwise, log data will not be processed by Logstash prior to reaching its final destination in Elasticsearch.

 To configure Filebeat for output to Logstash, see Elastic documentation [here](https://www.elastic.co/guide/en/beats/filebeat/8.6/logstash-output.html).
 Note that you will need the DNS name for the Logstash load balancer, as Filebeat needs to know the destination address for the Logstash service.
 The DNS name is output to the console after deployment of the Logstash stack.
-The DNS name can also be ascertained in the AWS EC2 console after the Logstash stack has been deployed.
+The DNS name will also be available in the AWS EC2 console after the Logstash stack has been deployed.

 ### Configuring Logstash
 While Herlad comes with a default Logstash pipeline configuration for log processing, particular use cases may require one or more different pipelines.